kumahq/kuma-website/app/_src/production/dp-config/dpp-on-universal.md

   --dataplane-token-file=/tmp/kuma-dp-redis-1-token
 ```

-In the example above, any external client who wants to consume Redis will have to make a request to the DP on address `192.168.0.1` and port `9000`, which internally will be redirected to the Redis service listening on address `127.0.0.1` and port `6379`.
+In the example above, any external client who wants to consume Redis through the sidecar will have to use `23.234.0.1:9000`, which will redirect to the Redis service listening on address `127.0.0.1:6379`.

 {% tip %}
 Note that in Universal dataplanes need to start with a token for authentication.
 You can learn how to generate tokens in the {% if_version lte:2.1.x %}[security section](/docs/{{ page.version }}/security/dp-auth#data-plane-proxy-token){% endif_version %}{% if_version gte:2.2.x %}[security section](/docs/{{ page.version }}/production/secure-deployment/dp-auth/#data-plane-proxy-token){% endif_version %}.
 {% endtip %}

-Now let's assume that we have another service called "Backend" that internally listens on port `80`, and that makes outgoing requests to the `redis` service:
+Now let's assume that we have another service called "Backend" that listens on port `80`, and that makes outgoing requests to the `redis` service:

 ```sh
 cat dp.yaml